Integral Models for Spaces via the Higher Frobenius: Partial algebraic -theory

-We will be particularly interested in the following example, which says roughly that Quillen's $Q$-construction arises from Waldhausen's $S_{\bullet}$-construction by edgewise subdivision: \begin{exm} When $\D = \Spaces$ and $T = S_{\bullet}(\C)^{\simeq}$ for an exact $\infty$-category $\C$, we have an equivalence of $\infty$-categories This follows from combining \cite[Proposition 3.4]{BarQ} and \cite[Proposition 3.7]{BarQ}. \end{exm}
+We will be particularly interested in the following example, which says roughly that Quillen's $Q$-construction arises from Waldhausen's $S_{\bullet}$-construction by edgewise subdivision: \begin{exm} When $\D = \Spaces$ and $T = S_{\bullet}(\C)^{\simeq}$ for an exact $\infty$-category $\C$, there is an equivalence of $\infty$-categories This follows from combining \cite[Proposition 3.4]{BarQ} and \cite[Proposition 3.7]{BarQ}. \end{exm}

-Recall that $K^{\mathrm{part}}(\C)$ is defined as the endomorphisms of the unit object in $\mathrm{CSS}(S_{\bullet}(\C)^{\simeq})$; thus, Theorem \ref{thm:QequalsS} is a statement about relating the simplicial spaces $S_{\bullet}(\C)^{\simeq}$ and $\epsilon^* S_{\bullet}(\C)^{\simeq}$.
+Recall that $K^{\mathrm{part}}(\C)$ is defined as the endomorphisms of the unit object in $\mathrm{CSS}(S_{\bullet}(\C)^{\simeq})$; accordingly, Theorem \ref{thm:QequalsS} asserts a relationship between the simplicial spaces $S_{\bullet}(\C)^{\simeq}$ and $\epsilon^* S_{\bullet}(\C)^{\simeq}$.
 In the setting of ordinary $K$-theory (Theorem \ref{thm:waldbar}), one needs to compare these simplicial spaces at the level of geometric realization; this boils down to the classical fact that for any simplicial space $T$, the map $\eta_T$ becomes an equivalence after passing to underlying spaces \cite[A.1]{Seg}.
 The proof of Theorem \ref{thm:QequalsS} refines this to a statement about underlying $\infty$-categories.
-Instead of passing all the way to underlying spaces, one can study the functor $\eta_T$ after applying $\mathrm{CSS}$.
+Namely, instead of passing all the way to underlying spaces, one can study the functor $\eta_T$ after applying $\mathrm{CSS}$.
 The main technical result of this section is that while the resulting functor $\mathrm{CSS}(\eta_T): \mathrm{CSS}(\epsilon^*T) \to \mathrm{CSS}(T)$ is not generally an equivalence, it can be described as a localization at a particular collection of morphisms.